 I am often told that young people are too narcissistic to be caregivers, and that those who share caregiving responsibilities with other family members, or provide care on the weekends or school breaks don’t “count” as caregivers.

 Child caregivers face a particularly disparaging battle to receiving support: some families with child caregivers fear the threat of social services issuing charges of neglect, so they choose to keep quiet about their children’s caregiving roles.
 The argument to support all caregivers perpetuates this cycle of invisibility and silence, and young caregivers continue to lose out.

 Yes, all caregivers matter.
 Yes, caregivers of every age need support and recognition.
 The young will one day become old.
 In our fight to raise the profile of caregivers, let us not forget that specialized attention for some does not diminish the importance of all.

-Feylyn is a post-doctoral research fellow at the University of Sussex in England.
-Her doctoral research at the University of Birmingham focused on the identity development of young adult caregivers living in the United Kingdom and United States.
+Feylyn Lewis is a post-doctoral research fellow at the University of Sussex in England.
+Her doctoral research at the University of Birmingham focused on the identity development of young adult caregivers living in the United Kingdom and the United States.
 She was also a young caregiver for her mother during her childhood.